MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-cloud-to-azure-container-apps.md

 ### Remove restricted configurations

-Azure Container Apps environment offers managed Eureka Server, Config Server, and Admin.
-When an application is bound to the Java component, Azure Container App injects related properties as system environment variables.
+The Azure Container Apps environment offers managed Eureka Server, Config Server, and Admin.
+When an application is bound to the Java component, Azure Container Apps injects related properties as system environment variables.
 According to the [Spring Boot Externalized Configuration](https://docs.spring.io/spring-boot/reference/features/external-config.html) design, application properties defined in your code or packaged in artifacts are overwritten by system environment variables.

-If you set a property via command-line argument, a Java system property, or container's environment variable, you must remove those properties to avoid conflicts and unexpected behavior.
+If you set one of the following properties via command-line argument, a Java system property, or container's environment variable, you must remove it to avoid conflicts and unexpected behavior:

 * `SPRING_CLOUD_CONFIG_COMPONENT_URI`
 * `SPRING_CLOUD_CONFIG_URI`